RUC-NLPIR/FlashRAG/docs/introduction_for_beginners_en.md

 ### 2.4 Downloading the Document Collection

 The document collection contains a large number of segmented paragraphs, serving as the external knowledge source for the RAG system.
-Since commonly used document collections are often very large (~5G or more), we have extracted 10,000 texts from the Wikipedia document collection as a toy collection, located at  [examples/quick_start/indexes/sample_data.jsonl](../examples/quick_start/indexes/sample_data.jsonl)。
+Since commonly used document collections are often very large (~5G or more), we use a [general knowledge dataset](https://huggingface.co/datasets/MuskumPillerum/General-Knowledge) as a toy collection, located at  [examples/quick_start/indexes/general_knowledge.jsonl](../examples/quick_start/indexes/general_knowledge.jsonl)。

 > Due to the small number of documents, many queries may not find relevant texts, which could affect the final retrieval results.